notsuju/Make-Windows-Incredible/README.md

 > This guide has been tested on Windows 11 only.

 > [!IMPORTANT]
-> This is only a guide almsot all of the files, apps or videos are not owned by me.
+> This is only a guide almost all of the files, apps or videos are not owned by me.

 > [!WARNING]
 > This is going to be a long process and will take good amount of hard work.